Ananta Vasudeva Temple, Bhubaneswar, Odisha

 What it enshrines is unusual.
 Where the famous Jagannath Temple at Puri holds its trinity in abstract, unfinished forms, here Krishna (as Vasudeva), his brother Balarama and their sister Subhadra are present in complete iconographic form, carved in black granite.
 The name itself — Ananta Vasudeva — evokes Vishnu in his infinite (ananta) aspect, reclining on the cosmic serpent Ananta-Shesha.

-The temple was built by Chandrika Devi, a princess of the Eastern Ganga dynasty, who recorded its founding in a 23-verse Sanskrit inscription of her own.
-It is quieter than the thronged Lingaraj nearby, and much of its living character comes from its kitchen: stacked earthen pots over wood fires, prasad cooked without onion or garlic in the Jagannath manner, eight daily bhog aratis, and a steady stream of locals carrying the blessed food home.
+The temple was built by the Eastern Ganga princess Chandrika Devi.
+It is quieter than the thronged Lingaraj nearby, and much of its living character comes from its kitchen, which still cooks prasad in the Jagannath manner.
 Tradition holds that pilgrims should seek the sanction of Ananta-Vasudeva before undertaking religious duties in the town — and, unlike the more restrictive temple at Puri, non-Hindus are generally welcomed here.

 Context and lineage